-General Wolverton comes to us as an Air Force Brat, living in several states and several countries during his life.
-Gen Wolverton has over 35 years of Law Enforcement experience from Municipal, County, State, Federal and Federal Corrections.
-Gen Wolverton has been involved in several large-scale disasters from floods, tornados, and hurricane responses.
-Gen Wolverton has a strong background in Public Safety Communications.
+CEO Wolverton comes to us as an Air Force Brat, living in several states and several countries during his life.
+CEO Wolverton has over 35 years of Law Enforcement experience from Municipal, County, State, Federal and Federal Corrections.
+CEO Wolverton has been involved in several large-scale disasters from floods, tornados, and hurricane responses.
+CEO Wolverton has a strong background in Public Safety Communications.

-General Wolverton retired from the Macon Police Department in 2015 where he obtained the rank of Sergeant.
-He supervised a traffic division, served as Commander of the Technical Support Unit which supported SWAT Operations and provide Interoperability Communications to Homeland Security with his team.
+CEO Wolverton retired from the Macon Police Department in 2015 where he obtained the rank of Sergeant.
+He supervised a traffic division, served as Commander of the Technical Support Unit which supported SWAT Operations and provided Interoperability Communications to Homeland Security with his team.
 In 1999, Wolverton was deployed to Bosnia Herzegovina with the US.
-State Department for a year long assignment as a Police Advisor to the local Bosnian Police Force.
-Colonel Wolverton was later deployed to Guatemala for a short tour assisting in training a security force.
+State Department for a yearlong assignment as a Police Advisor to the local Bosnian Police Force.
+CEO Wolverton was later deployed to Guatemala for a short tour assisting in training a security force.

 Maj General Eugene “Gene” Willis was born and raised in Warner Robins.
 He moved to Perry in 1994 and have been there ever since.
 Maj General Willis is currently employed as the Branch Manager for Professional Transportation in Macon, Ga.
 He supervises a great group of folks who drive small vans around the Norfolk Southern Railroad properties in and around Macon, Ga and across the state from Atlanta to Jacksonville and several points in between.